-But this naming procedure brings up a new problem: with such bland names that aren't every different from another (other than a number), wouldn't it be easy for the staffers on hand to still get confused?
+But this naming procedure brings up a new problem: with such bland names that aren’t very different from another (other than a number), wouldn’t it be easy for the staffers on hand to still get confused?
 As it turns out, yes, it is that easy.
-So an NICU tried an experiment to fix the problem.
+So a NICU tried an experiment to fix the problem.

 They changed their naming protocol to a reflect a more unique and dynamic structure.
 For example, instead of “Babygirl” and “Baby boy,” they used names such as “Wendy’s girl” and “Babygirl Jackson” to help the medical professionals identify the appropriate babies.
 The neonatal ICU found that with this naming protocol, there was a 36 percent decline in errors relating incorrect electronic patient orders.